 Purpose: The AED has aborted the shock.
 If the unit detects a rhythm change to a non-shockable rhythm, the unit will cancel the shock.
-Also, if the SHOCK button is not pressed within 30 seconds of the initial "Press flashing SHOCK button" prompt, the unit will automatically cancel the shock.
+Also, on the DDU-100 AED, if the SHOCK button is not pressed within 30 seconds of the initial "Press flashing SHOCK button" prompt, the unit will automatically cancel the shock.

-"SHOCK button not pressed"
+"SHOCK button not pressed" (DDU-100 ONLY)

-Purpose: After shock is advised, the AED will prompt user to press the flashing SHOCK button.
+Purpose: After shock is advised, the DDU-100 AED will prompt user to press the flashing SHOCK button.
 If after 30 seconds the shock button is not pressed, the DDU-100 AED will speak this prompt and immediately go to CPR mode.